Addon Examples

 self.bot = client

-client.add_event_listener(EventTypes.GUILD_CREATE, self.on_guild_create)
+client.add_event_listener(EventType.GUILD_CREATE, self.on_guild_create)

-client.add_event_listener(EventTypes.GUILD_DELETE, self.on_guild_delete)
+client.add_event_listener(EventType.GUILD_DELETE, self.on_guild_delete)

-client.add_event_listener(EventTypes.CHANNEL_CREATE, self.on_channel_create)
+client.add_event_listener(EventType.CHANNEL_CREATE, self.on_channel_create)

-client.add_event_listener(EventTypes.CHANNEL_UPDATE, self.on_channel_update)
+client.add_event_listener(EventType.CHANNEL_UPDATE, self.on_channel_update)

-client.add_event_listener(EventTypes.CHANNEL_DELETE, self.on_channel_delete)
+client.add_event_listener(EventType.CHANNEL_DELETE, self.on_channel_delete)

 def on_guild_create(self, event: GuildCreateEvent):